cagrikurt8/vana-ai-repo-rag/README.md

     ```sh
     docker build -t mbtiitsm-test-task:latest .
     ```
+    Vector DB is located in the repo folder, so I will be copied into the image as well.
+No worries for indexing.

 4. Start the container and map the ports to access it locally:
     ```sh